 User story mapping is one of the most effective way to visualize backlog items for both customers and developers.
 Moreover, they can learn the process in just a few minutes so let’s see how it works.

-Why is user story mapping powerful for including customers
+Why is user story mapping powerful for engaging customers

 If you’re new to user story mapping you can learn more about Jeff Patton’s famous planning method here.
 User story mapping in a nutshell is an agile process, where you can visualize product goals, user steps and journeys and tasks in a clear layout.
-All these short information can be represented as sticky notes on the office wall, or virtually in a story mapping tool e.g. StoriesOnBoard.
+You can also display all this brief information as sticky notes on your office wall., or virtually in a story mapping tool e.g. StoriesOnBoard.

 Why is it so easy to understand?